JUAN GABRIEL VÁSQUEZ

 Recognized by critics as one of the great novelists of Ibero-America

-• Author of numerous international best-sellers, including “The Sound of Things Falling”, and “The Shape of the Ruins”
+• Author and journalists.
+He has written numerous international best-sellers, including “The Sound of Things Falling”, and “The Shape of the Ruins”

 • His novel “Look Back”, won the prestigious Mario Vargas Llosa Biennial Nobel Prize, and was described by the Peruvian Nobel laureate as "one of the great novels of our language."